Scary, Demented Children and the Unbelievably Bad Products Aimed At Them

 Any way you figure it… that boy digs their ass.

 Circa 1910… Alcoholism.
 Beneficial to Young and Old!
 Cultivate the Rainier Beer Habit today.
-Oh, why you’re add it, throw in a little crack, too.
+Oh, why you’re at it, throw in a little crack, too.

 Eating out what?

 Wash the Black right off ya with Pearls’!

 Gee, old man… Been beating the shit out of your wife and kids again?
 Whoa, Nelly!
 Maybe you should try caffeine-free Sank.
 Ray Rice has.

 Mrs. Winslow’s Soothing Syrup was developed in 1845 and sold millions of bottles a year at 25 cents a pop.
 Its two primary ingredients were morphine and alcohol so it’s not surprising it relieved pain and were a mom’s BFF.
 It also caused a great many infant deaths from accidental overdoses.
 “Mrs. Winslow’s” was denounced by the American Medical Association in 1911 but continued to sell as late as 1930.

 From 1950, Motorola Television, the best babysitter on the planet.